Ross Dunne

 Dunne was considered among Collingwood's best players in the club's infamous loss to Carlton in the 1970 VFL Grand Final.
-What is not well-known is that he had been suffering considerable mental trauma, as his father Frank had passed away on the Monday leading up to the game.
+What is not well known is that he had been suffering considerable mental trauma, as his father Frank had died on the Monday leading up to the game.

 Dunne also played at least one season in the 1970s for Upwey-Tecoma in the Yarra Valley Mountain District Football League.